Mateo-tem/discord-modals/README.md

 Recently, Discord API officialy announced **[Modal Interactions](https://discord.com/developers/docs/change-log#interaction-modals-and-application-command-attachment-option-type)**.

-**What is that?** Modal is a popup of Text Input Components [[Example]](https://media.discordapp.net/attachments/910547379617402960/942881133379612682/Modals_Test.png?width=881&height=559).
+**What is that?** Modal is a popup of Text Input Components [[Example]](https://discord.com/assets/2087c4210e4723cc26ac1b265940c499.png).
 It's so cool and useful for many commands that needs arguments.
-However, discord.js hasn't added it yet.
 Discord-Modals can be a solution if you want to test or use Modals right now. **Supports discord.js v13 and v14.
 Try it!**

 # ✨ Setup
 The most recommended is to put this on your main file.